-The NBA isn’t just about great basketball; we discover that the league is building great online content, too
+The NBA isn’t just about great basketball; the league builds great online content, too

 When it comes to consuming sport through the internet, nothing comes close to the National Basketball Association (NBA).
 While other sport leagues have cracked down on unlicensed sites or social media users who post videos without permission, the NBA has a different attitude.
 It has adopted an openness to users sharing and dissecting game footage in the digital world.